mewo2/ketchum/README.md

 The server runs on port 8765 (you can change this at the top of `ketchum.py`).
 Point your web browser at http://127.0.0.1:8765/ and have a play around.

+I'm using the [fasttext][fasttext] word vectors, provided by Facebook.
+There's a lot of weird stuff in there, so watch out for misspellings, non-English words, proper nouns, slang, weird punctuation, and just about any other kind of oddness you can think of.
+On the other hand, it's extremely comprehensive and should be able to handle just about anything you feel like throwing at it.

 ## Support, licensing, ongoing development

 This project is a proof-of-concept experiment.
 I might revisit it in the future, but I'm far more likely to build something new using similar ideas.